ninenine96/DBT_project/README.md

     -   Once DBT CLI is configured, run
     -   `dbt deps`
     -   to install any package dependencies for the dbt project.
+    -   to run the project inside docker cli
+    -   `docker run`

 -   For running the docker image, docker desktop is needed.